pulumi/docs/pulumi-hugo/themes/default/content/blog/six-things-about-pulumi-service/index.md

 Notice here that the resources that are part of a [_component_](https://www.pulumi.com/docs/intro/concepts/resources/#components) are grouped together.
 Also, you can double click on those nodes in the graph to expand or collapse them!

-## Thing 6: Drilling into Resource Properties
+## Feature 6: Drilling into Resource Properties

 But you don’t need to just settle for a "top-level view" of your resources.
 You can click on any specific resource on the Resources tab, and see all of the properties of that resource.